saltstack/salt-enhancement-proposals/expose-utility-functions-to-states.md

   functions would not need CLI examples and this test case (if still present) would need to be updated to account for this fact.

+- Also for [Option 1](#option-1-augmentation-of-lazyloader), we may need to add something to prevent Sphinx from including utility functions in the docs.

 - As noted above for [Option 2](#option-2-move-the-utility-functions-to-a-new-loader-type), with the fate of `__utils__` in question, the actual name of the hypothetical loader type